 Each year, D.R.E.W.
 Projects will select local community non-profit organizations (within the U.S.) to donate feminine hygiene kits.
 Each kit will consist of pads, tampons, panty liners, cleansing wipes, hand sanitizers, and a sweet treat.
 For convenience and simplicity, we will package the items in a pink, reusable tote bag for on-the-go replenishment.

 Menstrual Hygiene Day (MH Day)

-As a part of the MH Day partnership, we will celebrate MH Day on the annual awareness day of May 28 by hosting a local event to educate adolescent girls, ages 10 to 19 about why menstruation matters, inform them on the misinformation and stigmas surrounding menstruation, and the global impact of building awareness about good menstrual hygiene management.
-This year's theme is Action for Menstrual Hygiene Education.
+As a part of the MH Day partnership, we will celebrate MH Day on the annual awareness day of May 28 by hosting a local event to educate adolescent girls, ages 10 to 19 about why menstruation matters, inform them of the misinformation and stigmas surrounding menstruation, and the global impact of building awareness about good menstrual hygiene management.

 *Due to COVID, MHDay 2021 looks a little different for D.R.E.W.
 Projects.